Spain: Landscapes from the Camino de Santiago

 Begin your Spanish amble on an easy coastal trail along open pastures and a gravel road.
 Soon, the breathtaking Covacho Beach appears, where crystalline waters kiss a spit of sand reaching out to a rocky islet.
 There will be time to admire this remarkable vista before continuing to Playa de Arnia, where magnificent rock formations rise just offshore—some forming parallel striations, others towering like massive walls.

-At trail’s end, continue to one of Spain’s most beautiful villages, Santillana del Mar, where you’ll rub shoulders with many Camino pilgrims who overnight here.
-Before settling into your first parador—part of Spain’s network of historic buildings gloriously restored into stunning hotels—join your leader for an illuminating walking tour of this eighth-century town.
+At the end of your walk, you may stop for lunch on your own before transferring to one of Spain’s most beautiful villages—Santillana del Mar—where you’ll rub shoulders with many Camino pilgrims who overnight here.
+Before settling into your first parador—part of Spain’s network of historic buildings gloriously restored into stunning hotels—join your city guide for an illuminating walking tour of this eighth-century town.
 Stroll among ochre-hued mansions and palaces as your leader shares the legends and lore of this medieval gem.

 Then, settle into your parador and get acquainted with your travel companions over a welcome drink.
 This evening, enjoy a dinner of delectable regional specialties paired with local wine in the hotel’s formal restaurant.